Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Hybrid framework

-The hypersurface information is used by the SMASH-hadron-sampler \cite{Karpenko:2015xea} for particlization according to the Cooper-Frye formula, including shear and bulk viscous corrections to sample hadrons from a thermal distribution.
-To ensure consistency between vHLLE and SMASH, the temperature and chemical potentials used as input for this sampling are recalculated at the hypersurface using the SMASH hadron gas equation of state.
 The sampled particle list is then combined with the corona particle list of hadrons that either never fluidized or were flagged as core particles in SMASH but did not enter the fluid.
 The joint particle list is then processed in SMASH to model non-equilibrium final state hadronic interactions in the so-called afterburner.